pascale64/accounts/README.md

 # accounts
 test
-hi this is for anybody who wants to help. this code works unfortunatly, but is identical to the codE that does not work; This is a short version of my project which has a problem with a view function that does not return upon validate, it is the funtion "books" which does not return on the main project.
+hi this is for anybody who wants to help. this code works unfortunatly, but is identical to the code that does not work; This is a short version of my project which has a problem with a view function that does not return upon validate, it is the funtion "books" which does not return on the main project.
 Now I understand Github I will add that latter, but it is a lot larger with several foriegn keys